MojoliciousDotIO/mojolicious.io/blog/2017/12/23/day-23-one-liners-for-fun-and-profit/index.markdown

 Perl is well-known for its [one-liners](http://www.catonmat.net/download/perl1line.txt): short programs written as part of the [command line invocation of the interpreter](http://perldoc.perl.org/perlrun.html).
 Certainly every programmer or sysadmin has the need, from time to time, to do a quick one-off task programmatically.
-Such tasks can be done with a full script, to be sure, but once you get the hang of writing them, one-liners can save the time and hassle of making a full script.
+Such tasks can be done with a full script, to be sure, but once you get the hang of writing them, one-liners can save the time and hassle of actually doing so.

 These tasks may include removing unwanted lines from files, collecting data from logs, or even a quick proof-of-concept of something that would become a script later.
 They can read lines in files, even multiple files, can operate on files in-place, can read from STDIN as a pipe.